Home » Cookies » Toll House Cookies

 5. Add in the vanilla, flour and baking soda and mix to combine.

-7. Drop tablespoons of cookie dough onto trays (approx. 1 1/2 inches apart), using a fork press tops of dough down.
+7. Using a cookie scoop, scoop approx. one tablespoons of cookie dough onto the prepared baking sheet (approx. 1 1/2 inches apart), using a fork press tops of the cookie dough down.

 8. Bake the cookies for 8 minutes, or until lightly golden (don’t overbake).

-9. Cool slightly on trays before transferring to rack to cool completely.
+9. Cool slightly on trays before transferring to a wire rack to cool completely.

 Notes

-Store toll house cookies in an airtight container.
+Store toll house cookies in an airtight container for up to 3 days.

-Make dough ahead and freeze for up to a month.
-Roll into logs and to cut and slice for later.
-Defrost dough and bake as instructed.
+Make the dough ahead and freeze for up to two months.
+Roll into logs and cut and slice for later.
+Defrost the dough and bake as instructed.

 Nutrition